 Along with the Cash Both Top 100 in the US, In The Ghetto was #1 in Australia, Ireland, New Zealand, Norway, and West Germany.

+Less than two months after its release, In The Ghetto received an RIAA Gold Record Award on June 25, 1969, for sales of 1,000,000 copies in the US.
 Believe it or not, it was his first award for a single since Hard Headed Woman in 1958, as neither he nor the Colonel nor RCA seemed to have much interest in submitting the data to the RIAA for certification in the intervening years.

 Here is a selection of records and picture sleeves for In The Ghetto released in the US between 1969 and 1977.
 The American releases are first followed by a selection based on variances from the American releases.